mjj29/apama-random-plugin/README.md

 # apama-random-plugin
 Apama EPL plugin for generating random numbers for statistical applications

+## Supported Apama version

+This works with Apama 10.3.0.1 or 10.1.0.10 (or later fixes to either line)

 ## Building the plugin

 To build the plugin run the following command from an Apama command prompt on Linux: